psyminsays/tays-website/README.md

-# 🌟 Tay's Premium Model Portfolio Website
+# 🌟 Tay's Model Portfolio with Subscriber-Only Media

 A captivating, premium model portfolio website featuring high-quality photography and videography, protected by a **soft paywall** system.
 Built with modern web standards for a seamless, responsive experience across all devices.